ajperkins92/Hot-Restaurant-Reservation-App/README.md

 ### MySQL:

 - Copy and paste [Reservation Schema](./list.sql) into your mySql workbench.
-Run the file and the database should exist
+Run those commands and the database should exist